RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 context: rtmp, server. application

 Restart recording after this number of (milli)seconds.
 Off by default.
-Zero means to delay between recordings.
+Zero means no delay between recordings.
 If record_unique is off then all record fragments are written to the same file.
 Otherwise timestamp is appended which makes files differ (given record_interval is longer than 1 second).